nuta/resea/INTERNALS.md

 buffer (see [Thread Information Block](#thread-information-block)).

 ### Notifications
-*The detailed design is under consideration and this feature is not yet implemented.*

 While synchronous (blocking) IPC works pretty fine in most cases, sometimes you may want asynchronous (non-blocking) IPC.
 For example, the kernel converts interrupts into messages but it should not block.

+When you receive a message, the kernel first checks the notification.
+If a notifcation exists, it returns the notification.
+Sender threads are blocked until the notification is received by teh `ipc` system call.

 Notifications is a simple solution just like *signal* in Unix:

+- `error_t sys_notify(cid_t ch, enum notify_op op, uintmax_t arg0)`
-1. The `notify` system call sends a notification.
+  - Sends a notification.
 It simply updates the notification field in the destination channel and never blocks (asynchronous).
-2. When you receive a message from the channel, the kernel first checks the notification field.
-If a notifcation exists, it returns the notification.
+  - The notification field is an `intmax_t`.
+#### Notification Operations
+-  `op` specifies how the kernel updates the notification field in `ch`.
+  - `NOTIFY_OP_SET`: Atomically sets `arg0` to the notification field.
+  - `NOTIFY_OP_ADD`: Atomically adds `arg0` to the notification field.

 Kernel server
 -------------